Larkin-Gustavson/BluePuzzlesUpdate/README.md

 If you enjoyed using this application.
 You can email me at <larkingustavson@gmail.com>
-about anything you would want us to implement or suggestions for improvements that we could make!
-Any constructive feedback would be greatly appreciated!
+about anything you would want us to implement or suggestions for improvements that we could make would be greatly appreciated!
 We thank you in advance!

 Sincerely,